cneben/QuickQanava/doc/web/docs/nodes.md

 - `Group.labelEditorVisible (QML only)`: Show or hide the group label visualization and edition visual component (label is editable by default).
 - `Group.expandButtonVisible (QML only)`: Show or hide the group default delegate expand/collapse button (button is visible by default).

-Group size could be modified directly trough standard `Qan.GroupItem` quick items `width` and `height` properties, if no size is specified `minimumSize` property will be used.
+Group sizing is managed automatically by the framework to prevent resizing group below it's content `contentsRect`.
+Group size **should not** be modified directly trough standard quick items `width` and `height` properties, instead use:

+- `GroupItem.preferredGroupWidth` / `GroupItem.preferredGroupHeight`: Initial group size (should be used instead of setting group item width/height directly), default to (250x200).
+- `GroupItem.minimumGroupWidth` / `GroupItem.minimumGroupHeight`: Group can't be resized below specified width/height, default to (150x100).

 Refer to [Group Sample](https://github.com/cneben/QuickQanava/blob/master/samples/groups/groups.qml) for more detailled informations.